grommasdietz/color-libraries-pantone/README.md

 # Pantone color libraries

 Pantone color libraries as .acb files for Adobe CC, downloaded with Pantone Color Manager in August 2019.
 To use the colour libraries, copy the .acb files to the *Color Books* folder of the target application.
+You may have to adapt to your region specific language code on illustrator paths.

 ## MacOS